MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/Set-DistributionGroup.md

 - An Exchange 2010 Hub Transport server.

 When you specify an expansion server, use the ExchangeLegacyDN.
-You can find this value by running the command: Get-ExchangeServer \<ServerName\> | Format-List ExchangeLegacyDN.
-An example value for this parameter is "/o=Contoso/ou=Exchange Administrative Group(FYDIBOHF23SPDLT)/cn=Configuration/cn=Servers/cn=Mailbox01".
+You can find this value by running the command: `Get-ExchangeServer <ServerName> | Format-List ExchangeLegacyDN`.
+An example value for this parameter is `"/o=Contoso/ou=Exchange Administrative Group(FYDIBOHF23SPDLT)/cn=Configuration/cn=Servers/cn=Mailbox01"`.

 ```yaml
 Type: String